 How do I uninstall Rainbow?

-To uninstall Rainbow version 10, simply click Menu Settings on the Rainbow tab, then click Uninstall.
+To uninstall Rainbow version 10 or later, simply click Preferences (or Menu Settings in version 10) on the Rainbow tab, then click Uninstall.

 To uninstall earlier versions of Rainbow, you can delete the Rainbow add-in file from your Excel add-ins folder.
 If you are not sure which is your Excel add-ins folder, see the notes on our Installation page.
 But you don’t need to delete the file; you can simply deactivate Rainbow in the list of your Excel add-ins (again see our Installation page for more details).

 Rainbow Pro versions 8.0 and later make use of the Windows Registry to record certain information.
-This will not harm your computer, but if you wish to delete this information before uninstalling or deactivating Rainbow, simply click Menu Settings (or in older versions click the down arrow to the right of the Preferences button on the Advanced menu), then click Restore Defaults and click OK.
+This will not harm your computer, but if you wish to delete this information before uninstalling or deactivating Rainbow, simply click Preferences (or Menu Settings, or in older versions the down arrow to the right of the Preferences button on the Advanced menu), then click Restore Defaults and click OK.